dry-rb/dry-validation/README.md

 end
 ```

+Notice that you must add `:password_confirmation` error message configuration if
+you want to have the error converted to a message.

 ### Form Validation With Coercions

 Probably the most common use case is to validate form params.
 This is a special